ptillet/torch-blocksparse/README.md

 ## Current State

-For now, only block-sparse linear operations (i.e., matrix-multiplication) are supported, for both FP32 and FP16 using tensor cores.
+For now, only block-sparse matrix-multiplication are supported, for both FP32 and FP16 using tensor cores.

 ## Installation